TsoupTsoup/Guitar-Distortion-Pedal/README.md

 Gain stage:

 I have added another kind of dynamic gain, which creates a soft clipping (overdrive) effect, before the sound reaches the (hard) clipping stage.
 This is done by the pair of LEDs connected in the feedback path of the op-amp.
 As the output of the op-amp rises, the voltage across the LEDs rises and their dynamic resistance decreases.
 This means that the gain of the op-amp decreases the more its output grows, which creates a soft clipping effect.
+This basically acts as a compressor, right before the signal reaches the clipping stage.
+The potentiometer before the LEDs, allow for control over this compression feature.
+You can have less compression which creates a raw and aggressive sound, or more compression which gives the sound a bit of sweetness.
+Different color LEDs can be used, or even normal diodes, to achieve different compression thresholds.

+Clipping stage:

+The clipping stage attempts to incorporate the idea of asymmetrical clipping.
+This means that the positive and negative clipping happen on different voltage values